Let's Go All the Way (Sly Fox album)

-Let's Go All the Way is the only studio album by American dance-pop duo Sly Fox, released in December 1985 by Capitol Records.
+Let's Go All the Way is the only studio album by American new wave duo Sly Fox, released in December 1985 by Capitol Records.
 It features the 1986 hit song of the same name.
 The follow-up singles, "Stay True" and "Merry-Go-Round", barely cracked the Billboard Hot 100 later in 1986.

 The album has never officially been released on CD.
-An unofficial digital remaster released in 2002 by World Beyond Music Inc in the U.S with 6 bonus tracks and standard tracks would later appear on digital storefronts.
+An unofficial digital remaster released in 2002 by World Beyond Music Inc in the U.S. with 6 bonus tracks and standard tracks would later appear on digital storefronts.